rust-stuco/lectures/week9/slides.md

 ![bg right:30% 80%](../images/ferris_does_not_compile.svg)

-Let's say we wanted to make recursive-style list:
+Let's say we wanted to make a recursive-style list:

 ```rust
 enum List {